Beijing poses 'systemic challenge' to UK and Britain's 'golden era' with China is over: Rishi Sunak

 WATCH | Gravitas | Tiananmen Moment: Protestors across China call for Xi Jinping to step down

-While mentioning the economic and trade ties, Sunak said that his administration would look forward to protesting deepening trade and security ties with Indo-Pacific allies, as he mentioned that the "economics and security are indivisible" in the region.
+While mentioning the economic and trade ties, Sunak said that his administration would look forward to deepening trade and security ties with Indo-Pacific allies, as he noted that the "economics and security are indivisible" in the region.

 The remarks came amid simmering tensions between UK and China as London condemned Beijing after a BBC journalist said he was beaten covering Shanghai protests.